All Episodes

 By the next morning, they somehow found, in their words, 700 votes, and he won the election.

-You talk about the uh Fox guarding the hen house, these are the local judges now who are going to be called on about certification questions and things like that.
+Now we're going to be called on about certification questions and things like that.

 There's something rotten there.

-You see, this goes back so many years, and you just it it it boggles the mind to know that with this history, I mean, we are talking really about just malfeasance on a massive level here, and we'll find out about the law.
+You see, this goes back so many years, and you just, it boggles the mind to know that with this history, I mean, we are talking really about just malfeasance on a massive level here.

-Let me switch topics to uh both of you, and and I know there's been a fire storm over the fact that Matthew Whitaker has been tapped to, at least temporarily, fill the void uh with Jeff Sessions uh retiring or being asked to retire by the president, and the media is going apoplectic.
+And I know there's been a firestorm over the fact that Matthew Whitaker has been tapped to, at least temporarily, fill the void with Jeff Sessions, retiring or being asked to retire by the president.

 I'll let you explain it.

-It says the president can appoint a person holding a Senate confirmed office, or and this is the important part, quote, an officer or employee of such executive agency who has served in a position in such an agency for not less than 90 days.
+It says the president can appoint a person holding a Senate-confirmed office or, and this is the important part, quote, an officer or employee of such executive agency who has served in a position in such an agency for not less than 90 days.

 So Whitaker easily meets that second legal standard.